 Platypus was one of the first companies to make flexible bladders designed to carry water and other beverages.
 The original models could be folded up into a small space when empty and were hand held with a small opening for filling and drinking.
 The narrow mouth could be a problem since it was challenging to clean, dry, and in some situations fill.
 Since those early days a number of other companies now make flexible water containers including Vapur, Hydrapak, and MSR.

 There have been a number of innovations, largely related to the openings.
 Several companies have paired the soft side bladders with larger opening to make then easier to fill and clean.
 There is also significant cross over between water bladders and hydration systems discussed below.

 Camlbak might have been the first company to make a hydration system.
 They combined a flexible water bladder which could be kept inside a backpack with a plastic tube and “bite” valve that allows the user to drink without using their hands.

 Several other companies including Platypus now make hydration systems.
 For several years I used the Platypus 3L Big Zip SL.
 It is light, durable, and collapsible, and competively priced.
 Today, I use a pressurized system made by Geigerrig.

-BPL’s Water Quality Technologies and Trends.
-The most complete review I have seen, but now out of date was the US Army’s Commercially Available Water Treatment.
-That site does have a number of resources about safe water.
+BPL’s ultralight water treatment options, and their older Water Quality Technologies and Trends.
+The most complete review I have seen, but no longer published was the US Army’s Commercially Available Water Treatment (via archive.org) That site does have a number of resources about safe water.

 If you aren’t moving much and it’s sunny, you can put the pop bottle filled with water in the sun.
 The sun’s UV will kill off biological threats within 6 hours.
 Otherwise, Aqua Mira or boiling will be the cheapest in the short term.